Harlaxton House: History

 Harlaxton was originally known as Irishtown, as a number of Irish settlers stayed in the completing the new Main Line railway between Ipswich and Toowoomba.
 Railway line opened in Toowoomba on 1 May 1867, while the Brisbane link was not established until 14 June 1875.

 Harlaxton House was rented by Lord Lamington, the eighth governor of Queensland (1896–1901).
 Harlaxton railway station on the Main Line railway from Brisbane was established for the benefit of Governor Lamington, his guests and his staff.
+It is widely believed that the iconic Australian cake known as the Lamington was first created here.
 From 1906 to 1909, Gabbinbar was the summer residence of the Governor of Queensland, Lord Chelmsford and his family.
 The use of the residence as a summer retreat for the governor continued the trend of using several Toowoomba residences in this manner.
 Fernside was used as a place of summer residence by Sir Arthur Kennedy, Governor of Queensland from 1877 to 1883.
 Sir Arthur Kennedy, 5th Governor of Queensland, often visited Harlaxton.
 It is purported that Sir Arthur and Lady Kennedy were good friends with the Gregorys.

 After the death of Gregory in Toowoomba on 23 October 1888, Harlaxton was sold to Anne and William Herbert Francis Perry in April 1891.
 The Perrys used the house as a summer residence.
 It was probably during the Perrys' residence that a sewerage system and hot and cold running water was installed.
 Mrs Perry died in 1911 and the house again was sold.

 Information from Trustees Quarterly Review, April 1912 states that:...A number of important property sales have taken place in Toowoomba during the last few months.
 One very important feature was the subdivision of the late Hon.
 W. Perry's Harlaxton Estate, comprising an area of about 150 acres within two miles (ca. 5 km) of the city.
 Under instructions from Queensland Trustees Limited, this property was subdivided into allotments ranging from a quarter to one acre, and at the two auction sales held, practically the whole of the property was disposed of at prices ranging from £43 to £220 per acre.
 Harlaxton was however, not sold and still remains open to a purchaser.George and Dorothea Cook bought the property in 1914; however, according to Mrs Cook, the title deeds were held up due to World War I. The Cooks became the registered owners of Harlaxton House on 26 September 1916.
 The Cook's bought the property when Munro Street was named Herbert Street and what is now Prince Street was named George Street.
 Dorothea Cook died in 1982 and Harlaxton House has remained, for the most part, unoccupied since.